filamentgroup/SocialCount/README.md

 _(Coming soon)_

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt](https://github.com/cowboy/grunt).
+Lint and test your JavaScript code using [grunt](https://github.com/cowboy/grunt) and the `grunt test` command.

-_Also, please don't edit files in the "dist" subdirectory as they are generated via grunt.
-You'll find source code in the "lib" subdirectory!_
+To test the PHP code, navigate to the `service` directory and run `phpunit socialcount_service_test.php`

 ## Release History
 _(Nothing yet)_